 Reconsider grabbing that can of sardines next time you’re in the canned goods aisle.
-Get to know why it’s time you give this underrated superfood a try with nutrition Expert Mascha Davis.
+Get to know why it’s time you give this underrated superfood a try.

 Sardines.
 What does the name conjure up for you?